Hyperballistic transport in dense systems of charged particles under ac electric fields: Introduction

 In this way, upon setting suitable initial conditions, we analytically derive the time-dependent particle diffusivity $D(t)$, which we study as a function of the AC electric field parameters, in particular the field amplitude $E_0$ and frequency $\Omega$.
 The magnitude of the effective polarization charge is estimated, and a giant enhancement of the polarization field is found when the field frequency approaches the characteristic vibration frequency of the charged particles forming the bath.
-Predictions concerning the behaviour of the generalized diffusion coefficient $D(t)$ are obtained including the prediction of superdiffusive transport when the external field frequency becomes very small.
+In the low-frequency limit, that is, when $\Omega$ is much smaller than the characteristic frequencies of oscillation of the medium, predictions concerning the behaviour of the generalized diffusion coefficient $D(t)$ are obtained including the prediction of superdiffusive transport when the external field frequency becomes very small.
 In particular, for the case of initial conditions where the AC field is switched on at $t=0$, this short-time superdiffusive regime is simply ballistic.
 Instead, if the system has thermalized under DC conditions for times $t \leq 0$ and then the field becomes AC for $t>0$, a hyperballistic superdiffusive regime is predicted.
 It is also established that $D(t \rightarrow \infty)$ coincides with the particle diffusivity in the absence of the electric field under all initial conditions, which is a non-trivial result.